Beneath the water since I was a boy

 Another single shot recipe might be a couple Tbsps of good quality olive oil, squeeze in a half of a lime, stir in 1/4 tsp of tumeric and dash of cayenne, make in a tall shot glass and drink as a gall bladder friendly tonic once in a while.
 There is a theory out there that parasites are the accumulators of deposits that build around them into stones, so then in this case first do some tincture drops of black walnut hulls for about a week prior to using any stone busting remedies.

 Parasites are happy recyclers with no other thought than recycling.
 When something is unhealthy, almost dead, parasites overwhelm friendly bacteria, take over and try to finish the job.
-So, the idea here is keep parasites, or not so friendly bacteria at bay by giving the immune system a chance to allow good bacteria to flourish by being mindful of good nutrition, air-breathing, water and exercise.
+So, the idea here is keep parasites, or not so friendly bacteria at bay by giving the immune system a chance to allow good bacteria to flourish by being mindful of good nutrition, breathing, hydration and exercise.